This post is part of my personal blog. It is not intended to be representative of any church or other organization I am associated with.

 It’s not okay to be lazy about our conclusions about something addressed in the Bible as much as this is (2 Timothy 2:15 “be diligent […] rightly dividing the word of truth”).
 Our convictions are often well-intended and misplaced.
 Great humility is essential in our search for the truth, and God’s word must always take preeminence above all other reasoning.
 Traditions and respect for the faith of others can blind us from the truth and lead us to draw conclusions that God does not lead us to draw.
 We may think we are trusting his word, when the reality of our improper assumptions and prejudices is affecting our ability to see the word in its purity.
 It could be that my conclusions here are plagued with such bias.
 I have always been taught as truth a similar version of the conclusion I still draw today about recreational drinking.
 I have revisited this subject many times trying to overcome my prejudices, and I will continue to do so when I am challenged.

 My purpose here is to clarify why I conclude what I do on the subject.
 My close friends and family know that I do not drink recreationally and that I strongly disapprove of recreational drinking.
 I will not allow it to come into my home.
 I am disgusted by it like many others are disgusted by other recreational drugs.
 This is not because it is unhealthy (it is), nor because it causes devastation and ruin in people’s lives (it does).
 That can be said about many things that are not sinful in themselves.
-I am disgusted by recreational alcohol consumption because I believe that the Bible is clear in teaching that to drink alcohol recreationally is to disobey God.
-By definition, it is sin (1 John 3:4 “sin is lawlessness”).
+I am averse to recreational alcohol consumption because I believe that the Bible is clear in teaching that to drink alcohol recreationally is to disobey God.

 There are many in my life who disagree with me on this issue who have been incredibly considerate of my feelings on this.
 Out of respect for me, they have at times taken great care to keep alcohol in the cabinet and off the menu, I believe at times solely for the sake of my comfort.
 If any of you read this, I think you will know I am talking about you.
 I sincerely appreciate this.
 For those who may have or will at some point drink around me, please don’t think that I think less of you because of it or that you offended me – you most likely did not.
 I’m not asking you to change any behavior for my sake.
 I’m writing this to explain where I’m coming from, and more importantly so that you’ll take the time to question your own understanding of God’s will in this matter.